-For the quarterly period ended March 31, 2018

-OF ₹ $\hfill\Box$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file nu ımber: 001-35005 ASSEMBLY BIOS (Exact name of Registrant a Delaware (State or other jurisdiction of incorporation or organization) 20-8729264 (I.R.S.
-Employer Identification No.) 11711 N. Meridian St., Suite 310 Carmel, Indiana (Address of principal executive offices) 46032 (zip code) (317) 21 (Registrant's telephone num (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required during the preceding 12 months (or for such shorter period that the registran requirements for the past 90 days.
-YES \boxtimes NO \square Indicate by check mark whether the registrant has submitted electronically and ple submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of the registrant was required to submit and post such files).
-YES \boxtimes NO \square Indicate by check mark whether the registrant is a large accelerated filer, an emerging growth company.
-See definition of "large accelerated filer," "accelerated filerated fil Large Accelerated Filer Non-accelerated Filer Emerging growth company Comp Accelerated Filer ⊠ Smaller Reporting Company □ If an emerging growth company, indicate by check mark if the registrant has elerevised financial accounting standards provided pursuant to Section 13(a) of the 1 100 Indicate by check mark whether registrant is a shell company (as defined in Rule e 12b-2 of the Exchange Act).
-YES $\ \square$ NO $\ \boxtimes$ As of May 2, 2018, there were 20,550,718 shares of the registrant's common sto ck outstanding.
+1 For the quarterly period ended Ma rch 31, 2019 OR ☐ TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 1934 For the e transition period from to Commission file number: 001 35005 ASSEMBLY BIOSCIENC Exact name of Registrant as specified Delaware (State or other jurisdiction of incorporation or organization) 20-8729264 (I.R.S.
+Employer Identification No.) 11711 N. Meridian St., Suite 3: Carmel, Indiana (Address of principal executive off 46032 (zip code) (F Registrant's telephone number, includ ing area code) (Former name, f ormer address and former fiscal year, if changed since last report) during the preceding 12 months (or for such shorter requirements for the past 90 days.
+YES \boxtimes NO period that the registrant was requi by Section 13 or 15(d) of the Securities Exchange Act of 193 red to file such reports), and (2) has been subject to such filing tive Data File required to be submitted pursuant to Rule 405 or Regulation S-1' ($\S232.405$ of this chapter) during the YES \boxtimes NO \square preceding 12 months (or for such sh orter period that the registrant was required to submit such files filer, a non-accelerated filer, a smaller reporting company, or a 'smaller reporting company" and "emerging growth company" i Large Accelerated Filer ⊠ Non-accelerated Filer □ Emerging growth company □ Accelerated Filer Smaller Reporting Company If an emerging growth company, indicate by check marevised financial accounting standards provided pursua use the extended transition period for complying with any new carry. \square Indicate by check mark whether registrant is a shell co. mpany (as defined in Rule 12b-2 of tl ne Exchange Act).
+YES □ NO 🗵 Securities registered pursuant to Section 12(b) of the A .ct: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 ASMB The Nasdaq Global Select Market As of May 6, 2019, there were 25,600,979 shares of th e registrant's common stock outstand •